Living at home independently requires some important considerations and organisation around your home.

-Some of the new technologies include audio labellers, talking barcode scanners, colour detectors, audible light sensors and talking blood glucose monitor’s for people with diabetes.
+Some of the new technologies include audio labellers, talking barcode scanners, colour detectors and audible light sensors for people with diabetes.
 There are many newer technologies continually arrive on our shelves at Vision Australia, that offer far greater possibilities that improve independence.

 Stay in touch with friends and family

 Using your home phone, recording phone numbers and using your smart phone, such as an iPhone, to talk with friends and family can be simplified using our strategies.
 Our adaptive technology team run courses on using smart phones and our online shop has a great range, such as big button phones, training sessions and more.

 Vision Australia's woodwork program helps people who are blind or have low vision to gain confidence in using power tools, whilst also enabling skills transfer for future employment opportunities.

 If you would like to talk to us about some of the solutions we can assist you with, call us on 1300 84 74 66, or visit our online shop.